expressjs/expressjs.com/advanced/best-practice-security.md

 $ nsp audit-package
 ~~~

-You can also use [requireSafe](https://requiresafe.com/) to audit your Node modules:
+Here's how to use [requireSafe](https://requiresafe.com/) to audit your Node modules:

 ~~~sh
 $ npm install -g requiresafe